quodlibet/quodlibet/quodlibet/docs/guide/playback/replaygain.rst

 plugin submenu.
 The replaygain plugin has to go through every bit of song data so this can take some time.

-After the the analyzing part is finished you can save the calculated values.
+After the analyzing part is finished you can save the calculated values.
 They will be written into the song's metadata.

 The replay gain plugin calculates a peak and a gain value for each song and